-The amendment to IFRS 12 clarified that, when an entity's interest in a subsidiary, a joint venture or an associate is classified as held for sale or is included in a disposal that is classified as held for sale, the entity is not required to disclose summarized financial information of that subsidiary, joint venture or associate in accordance with IFRS 12.
-However, all other requirements in IFRS 12 apply to interests in entities classified as held for sale in accordance with IFRS 5.
+The amendment to IFRS 12 clarified that, when the Company and its subsidiaries' interest in a subsidiary, a joint venture or an associate is classified as held for sale or is included in a disposal that is classified as held for sale, the Company and its subsidiaries are not required to disclose summarized financial information of that subsidiary, joint venture or associate in accordance with IFRS 12.

-The amendment to IAS 28 clarified that when an investment in an associate or a joint venture is held by or is held indirectly through an entity that is a venture capital organization, or a mutual fund, or a unit trust, or similar entities (including investment-linked insurance funds), the Company may elect to measure that investment at fair value through profit or loss.
-The Company shall make this election separately for each associate or joint venture at initial recognition of the associate or joint venture.
+The amendment to IAS 28 clarified that when an investment in an associate or a joint venture is held by or is held indirectly through an entity that is a venture capital organization, or a mutual fund, or a unit trust, or similar entities (including investment-linked insurance funds), the Company and its subsidiaries may elect to measure that investment at fair value through profit or loss.
+The Company and its subsidiaries shall make this election separately for each associate or joint venture at initial recognition of the associate or joint venture.

-The Company shall apply the aforementioned amendments retrospectively.
+The Company and its subsidiaries shall apply the aforementioned amendments retrospectively.